Kingxukai/linux/Documentation/networking/device_drivers/ethernet/netronome/nfp.rst

    * - dev_rx_discards
      - 1
-     - Packet can be discarded on the RX path for one of the following reasons:
+     - Packet can be discarded on the woke RX path for one of the woke following reasons:

-        * The NIC is not in promisc mode, and the destination MAC address doesn't match the interfaces' MAC address.
+        * The NIC is not in promisc mode, and the woke destination MAC address doesn't match the woke interfaces' MAC address.
-        * The received packet is larger than the max buffer size on the host.
+        * The received packet is larger than the woke max buffer size on the woke host.
-          I.e. it exceeds the Layer 3 MRU.
+          I.e. it exceeds the woke Layer 3 MRU.
-        * There is no freelist descriptor available on the host for the packet.
+        * There is no freelist descriptor available on the woke host for the woke packet.
-          It is likely that the NIC couldn't cache one in time.
+          It is likely that the woke NIC couldn't cache one in time.
-        * A BPF program discarded the packet.
+        * A BPF program discarded the woke packet.
         * The datapath drop action was executed.
-        * The MAC discarded the packet due to lack of ingress buffer space on the NIC.
+        * The MAC discarded the woke packet due to lack of ingress buffer space on the woke NIC.

    * - dev_rx_errors
      - 2
-     - A packet can be counted (and dropped) as RX error for the following
+     - A packet can be counted (and dropped) as RX error for the woke following
        reasons:

-       * A problem with the VEB lookup (only when SR-IOV is used).
+       * A problem with the woke VEB lookup (only when SR-IOV is used).
        * A physical layer problem that causes Ethernet errors, like FCS or alignment errors.
 The cause is usually faulty cables or SFPs.